eyalabraham/docker-services-demo/README.md

 ```
 docker-compose up --detach --build
 ```
-4. Allow all services to start (check with ```docker ps``` uder the STATUS table heading)
+4. Allow all services to start (check with ```docker ps``` under the STATUS table heading)
-5. Point your web browset at: http://0.0.0.0:8000/ to access the library's web page.
+5. Point your web browser at: http://0.0.0.0:8000/ to access the library's web page.
 6. Use the canned set of users in the ```mysql/patrons_demo.csv``` file to log into the library and borrow books
 7. Display container logs during run time and watch activity when selecting web page links
 ```